 Award Value: $500 scholarship and $4,000 stipend, as well as assistance in applying for the full Hollings Scholarship the following year.

 Provides funding for undergraduate and graduate students of Hispanic heritage.

 Award Value: Various from $500 to $5,000.

 |Humane Studies Fellowships||

-Supports study by current or prospective full-time graduate students (including law students) from accredited universities anywhere in the world whose research interests are related to ideas of a free society.
+Supports study by current or prospective full-time graduate students pursuing PhDs from accredited universities anywhere in the world whose research interests are related to ideas of a free society.

-Award Value: Awards up to $15,000 per year.
+Award Value: Awards up to $15,000 per year, with the larger awards of $6,000-$15,000 going to late-stage graduate students with a history of academic excellence and publication success.
 Also provides individual advising and an extensive support network to help ensure academic success before and after recipients receive their degree.

 |Humane Studies Fellowships|

 |Humanity In Action Fellowship||